s7manth/s7manth/README.md

 ### Hello, Wordl! 👋

 This is Sumanth Yalamarty.
-I am currently a student at the National University of Singapore.

-I believe in "Ideation, Innovation, and Transformation".
+"Ideation, Innovation, and Transformation"

-You can check out my blog at : [s7manth.me](https://s7manth.me)
+You can check out my blog at: [s7manth.me](https://s7manth.me)

-Feel free to reach out to me via email for business enquiries.

-Email address : syalamarty002 [at] gmail [dot] com
+Email address: syalamarty002 [at] gmail [dot] com

 <!--
 **s7manth/s7manth** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.